timottowitz/Document_Renaming/file_renamer.md

-Okay, this is a fantastic and highly relevant use case for AI, especially for a law firm where document management, accuracy, and efficiency are paramount.
-The video's idea of a system-level AI integration (like in GNOME) is powerful, and we can adapt that concept for your specific needs.

-Let's design an AI-powered file renaming system for your law firm.

-**Project Title:** "LexiRename" - AI-Powered Document Organization for Law Firms

 **Core Concept:**
 LexiRename will be a system that ingests incoming files (scans, emails, client-provided documents, etc.), uses AI to understand their content and context, extracts key legal entities, and then suggests or automatically renames them according to a predefined, firm-wide naming convention.
 It will be trainable and adaptable.